anaismoller/DES_selection_function/README.md

 Codes to run:

 1. do_selection_function.py
-	input: - fitted light-curves data and simulation (SNANA format)
+	input: a) fitted light-curves data and simulation (SNANA format) !!!
 Beware: if you are producing the FITRES you need to format the FITRES to eliminate blank spaces and the line 			before VARNAMES must be eliminated.
-		- Chris and Mat's selection function (data driven) for comparison
+		b) Chris and Mat's selection function (data driven) for comparison
 	output: plots, csv with division of data/sim by magnitude

 2. do_emceee_fit_sigmoid.py